Mary Lee Robinson is a Best Selling Author, Blogger, and Certified Grief Coach.

 About her strategy…

 At present, there are countless grief writers and posters on Facebook and very, very few on Pinterest.
 While many are addressing deep grief and grief support, there are none found that are approaching the practical aspects of adapting to widowed life and all the changes that bring.
-Arenas such as meal planning and cooking, building a new social life, interior design, reinventing one’s fashion appearance and home security are all in transition upon the loss of a spouse.
+Arenas frequently found on Pinterest, such as meal planning and cooking, building a new social life, interior design, reinventing one’s fashion appearance and home security are all in transition upon the loss of a spouse.
 Her hope is to fill that vacuum and fill an unmet need with informational and educational blog posts, videos and pins.
 In short, she wants to lead a “Widowlution”!